For your free copy of

 Altogether a rather striking card.

-You can vary the card by using different colors of the Alcohol Inks.
+You can vary the card by using different colours of the Alcohol Inks

 Return from Alcohol Inks to Homepage